3ncy/ARRS-s4/Users/observer13-2.md

 > Normal MAC addresses contain only hexadecimal digits and letters.

 ---
-Before, this account showed only this:
+### Previously the account was showing this information upon login:
-> Authentication success<br>
+Authentication success<br>
-> [INFO] Login to this account  will be available in 01h 36m 00s<br>
+[INFO] Login to this account  will be available in 01h 36m 00s<br>

 > The account has unlocked at 15:00 CEST 23.08.2023